Moe98/CA/README.md

 |                       |                    | branchOnAbsolute    |                |
 |                       |                    | branchOnDivisible   |                |

-#### Attribution
+#### Disclaimer
-The commits do not reflect the coding amount done by each contributor due to lack of professionalism in using Git at it's time.
-All the contributors and the collaborators in the repository coded in the project.
+The commits/LOC do not reflect the contribution done by each member of this repo due to not using Github properly at that time.
+All the contributors and the collaborators in this repository worked together to deliver the final product.